-- ► This work takes us from parametric to non-parametric. - ► The limit implies infinite dimensional w. - Gaussian processes are generally non-parametric: combine data with covariance function to get model. - ► This representation cannot be summarized by a parameter vector of a fixed size.
+- ▶ We've seen how we go from parametric to non-parametric. - ► The limit implies infinite dimensional w. - Gaussian processes are generally non-parametric: combine data with covariance function to get model. - ► This representation cannot be summarized by a parameter vector of a fixed size.

-- Parametric models have a representation that does not respond to increasing training set size. - Bayesian posterior distributions over parameters contain the information about the training data. - Use Bayes' rule from training data, $p(\mathbf{w}|\mathbf{y}, \mathbf{X})$, - Make predictions on test data
+- Parametric models have a representation that does not respond to increasing training set size. - Bayesian posterior distributions over parameters contain the information about the training data. - ► Use Bayes' rule from training data, $p(\mathbf{w}|\mathbf{y}, \mathbf{X})$, - Make predictions on test data

-- ▶ w becomes a bottleneck for information about the training set to pass to the test set. - ▶ Solution: increase M so that the bottleneck is so large that it no longer presents a problem. - ► How big is big enough for M?
-Non-parametrics says $M \rightarrow \infty$.
+- ▶ w becomes a bottleneck for information about the training set to pass to the test set. - ▶ Solution: increase m so that the bottleneck is so large that it no longer presents a problem. - ► How big is big enough for m?
+Non-parametrics says $m \to \infty$.